faulhornlabs/csip/README.md

 - sharing between values are sometimes lost during printing
 - dot patterns (in dependent pattern matching) are not supported
 - pattern synonyms are not supported
+- multi parameter type classes are not supported
+- type class instance methods should be named as method_name ++ `'`
 - there is no stage polymorphism
 - `import` acts as an "include"
 - no support for multiple object codes
-- pattern synonyms are not supported
 - types are not shown in elaborated output
 - implicit/explicit distinction of lambdas and applications are missing in elaborated output
-- `do` should be at the end of the line
+- `do` and `where` should be at the end of the line
 - multiline comments interferes with layout rules
 - string literal printing is not the inverse of the string literal parsing
 - desugared `(a b : c)` does not share `c`